Approximation Dynamics: Subshifts from Relations and the Two Alphabet Model

 It follows that the set $\ss$ such that either $End(\ss)$ is not terminal or $End(\ss) = B$ for some terminal basic set $B$ but $\ss$ is not generic has $\mu_s$ measure zero.

 $\Box$ The subshift associated with a relation $G$ and a stochastic cover $\Gamma(G)$ provides the motivating example of a tractable system.

 \begin{cor} Let $\Gamma(G)$ be a stochastic cover of a relation $G$ on a finite set $K$ and let $v$ be a positive distribution on $K$.
-With $\mu_v$ as background measure, the system $(K_G,S)$ is tractable with $\mu_B$ the ergodic measure on $B_G$ for each terminal $G$ basic set $B$. \end{cor}
+The measured dynamical system $(K_G,S,\mu_v)$ is tractable with the set of special ergodic measures $\{ \mu_B $ on $B_G \}$ indexed by the terminal $G$ basic sets $B$.
+As each such $B_G$ is an attractor the sets $\{ U_B = Bas(B_G) \}$ are the special open sets. \end{cor}